 It just isn’t enough to send out an e-mail and say 'we have a new BPM system in place and from now on you need to follow the processes it contains'.

 There has to be an on-going programme of communication, starting before the BPM system is even chosen.
 The communication methods used need to be varied and on-going.

 - Posts on the intranet and internal social media

 - Updates in the newsletter

 These will be most effective if they are immediately identifiable with the BPM system.
 Triaster advise giving the system a name and building a recognisable brand for it.
-Bidvest Foodservices’s BPM system is called ‘Find me’.
+Bidfood’s BPM system is called ‘Find me’.
 National Oilwell Varco’s system is called ‘Pathway’, Sungard Availabilities award winning system is called ‘Ask PAT’.

 How big a challenge achieving cultural change is, obviously depends on where the organisation is starting from.
 If BPM is unknown in an organisation there needs to be quite a bit of focus given to explaining why it is being implemented, how it will benefit both the organisation and the individual employees and the importance of everyone following the agreed process from now on.

 If the industry is already quite process driven – such as engineering - there will be less to do than for one where business processes are a new concept – such as Health or Education.
 However some focus is required, whatever the industry and whatever the organisation.

 This is not something that happens overnight, it takes time and communication and on-going commitment from senior management, but it will happen.

 Implementing Business Process Management will not only help your business foster employee buy in, but can also generate astonishing ROI benefits.
 Below you can find an excellent example of how one of Triaster's customers managed to save £350k per annum: